xsf/xmpp.org/content/blog/2022-05-05-newsletter.md

 ![Poezio Stickers](/images/newsletter/poeizo.png "Poezio Stickers")

+[Profanity `0.12.1`](https://github.com/profanity-im/profanity/releases/tag/0.12.1) has been released, which brings some bug fixes.

 [UWPX](https://uwpx.org) ships two small pre-release updates concering a [critical fix](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.41.6.0) for a crash that occurs when trying to render an invalid user avatar and issues with the [Windows Store builds](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.41.5.0).
 Besides that it also got a minor [UI update](https://github.com/UWPX/UWPX-Client/releases/tag/v.0.42.0.0) this month.

 ## Servers